Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Want help right when you need it?

-Become an Aetna® Dual Eligible Special Needs Plan, or D-SNP, member, and you can call our 24/7 Nurse Line to speak with a licensed nurse.
+Become an Aetna® Special Needs Plan (SNP) member to speak with a licensed nurse.

-To see if an Aetna D-SNP is right for you, set up a call with a licensed Aetna® agent.
+To see if an Aetna SNP is right for you, set up a call with a licensed Aetna® representative.

 Myth: You can eat as much protein and fat as you’d like